 Stressed out by incessantly itchy inner ears?
 If ear canal itching and flakiness is driving you to distraction, try not to worry.
-Flaky skin inside the ear canals is usually a symptom of eczema.
+Flaky skin inside the ear canals is usually a symptom of eczema, which is easily treatable.

 Eczema can be an itchy, irritating and downright painful condition, but it can seem even worse when it appears in sensitive areas of the body, such as inside the ears.

 Stuart Gale, chief pharmacist and owner of Oxford Online Pharmacy offers his expert tips on how to manage this common but aggravating condition:

 Eczema is a condition which causes skin to become red, itchy, dry and cracked.
 It usually affects areas with folds of skin, such as the inside of elbows and knees, and around the neck, eyes and ears.

 What causes eczema in your ears?

 The exact causes are unknown, but it usually affects people with allergies, such as asthma and hay fever.
 It can also run in families, and if you are predisposed to eczema, the condition may be triggered by allergens in the environment, such as dust, dust mites or pollen.

 If you are predisposed to eczema, the condition may be triggered by allergens in the environment.